RandyNorthrup/Clone-Website-to-Docker-Tool/README.md

 - **Icons not visible**: Place `web_logo.png`, `arrow_right.png`, `docker_logo.png` under `./images/`.
 - **Checksum verification failures**: Use `--verify-deep` to force strict error or inspect individual mismatches in `clone_manifest.json`.
 - **Performance tuning**: Start with moderate threads (8–12).
 If encountering server pressure, dial down.
+- **Auto Backoff Retry**: Enable this (GUI checkbox or `--auto-backoff`) to automatically retry once with half the threads and retry/backoff flags after an initial failure.
+- **Redirect Chain Logging**: Use `--log-redirect-chain` (or GUI checkbox) to print the resolved redirect path before cloning; useful to detect unexpected domain hops.
+- **Save wget stderr**: Enable to persist full low-level wget2 stderr to `wget_stderr.log` inside the output directory for deeper post-mortem.

 ### When to Use Extra Args